zackify/cli.rs/README.md

 - Add a new file in the `domains` folder with the subdomain you want.
 Ex: `mycoolproject`
 - Inside that file, put the cname you want to alias it to.
 Ex: `zackify.github.io`
 - Create a pull request
+- [See this example](https://github.com/zackify/cli.rs/pull/1) if you are confused.

 The DNS record will be created before I even go to merge the PR :) Enjoy!

 ## Long Term

-Soon this will (hopefully) have a giant list of cool Rust projects for people to check out.
+This will (hopefully) have a giant list of cool Rust projects for people to check out in the near future.